unicode-org/message-format-wg/exploration/function-composition-part-1.md

 ### Summarizing use cases

-There seem to be two areas of ambiguity:
+There seem to be several areas of ambiguity:

-* Are named values essentially strings with metadata, or are they structured?
+* Are named values essentially `FormattedValue`s,
+or do they have additional structure that is used internally in the formatter?
 (Model 1 vs. Model 2)
 * In Model 2, some functions "look back" for the original value, (like `number`) while others return a new "source value"